pvts/web_scraping/README.md

 # web_scraping
-An easy step by step web Scraping example using Python.
+An easy step by step web scraping example using Python and Selenium.